frudakisk/MobIntel-Pedestrian-Mobility/README.md

 #### MLLib
-This library was created to hold all the functions that were used in developing a machine learning model.
-The ourpose of this was to see if k-nearest neighbors algorithm was helpful in picking the correct rssi value based on a give distance.
+This library was created to hold all the functions that were used in developing a machine-learning model.
+The purpose of this was to see if the k-nearest neighbors algorithm was helpful in picking the correct rssi value based on a given distance.
-The accuracy of this machine learning model yield around 14% each time we ran it.
+The accuracy of this machine learning model yielded around 14% each time we ran it.

 * lambdaRound(row)
 * sensorDistance(sensorId)